jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     LICENSE="GPL-3-or-later")
 ```

+### 1.7 Standard Options

-- **Standard options in scripts:** A
+**Standard options in scripts:** A
 standard set of options should be
 utilized by every script to ensure a
 uniform user interface.
 At a minimum,
 `-h` (help) must be implemented.
 **Rationale:** User expectations are
 best met by providing standardized
 interface.

 Option| Long Option |Description
 ---   | ---         | ---